oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 - Network protection – Network protection extends the malware and social engineering protection offered by Microsoft Defender SmartScreen in Microsoft Edge to cover network traffic and connectivity on organisation devices.
 - Controlled Folder Access – Controlled folder access protects files in key system folders from changes made by malicious and suspicious apps.

-Microsoft Defender Design Decisions for all agencies and implementation types.
+Microsoft Defender Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---